prantlf/v-cargs/README.md

 ### Usage Instructions

-The `usage` parameter is the formatted text to be prented as usage instructions.
-It's supposed to contain a line Starting with `Options:`, which is followed by likns listing the options:
+The `usage` parameter is the formatted text to be presented as usage instructions.
+It's supposed to contain a line Starting with `Options:`, which is followed by links listing the options:

     Options:
       -o|--output <file>  write the JSON output to a file